chrissimpkins/chug/README.md

 ### Customize the Standard Output Typeface

 Chug uses Monaco 11 as the default standard output typeface (displayed when you click the `Details` button on the interface).
-To modify it, click the `Text Settings` button in Platypus and select the typeface and size that you would like to use.
+To modify it, click the `Text Settings` button in Platypus, then select the typeface and size that you would like to use.

 <img src="https://raw.githubusercontent.com/chrissimpkins/chug/master/img/chug-text-settings.png" alt="Modify typeface settings in Chug" width="600">